 The early history of the Indiana agency is lost to us; but the early histories of the Illinois and Wisconsin agencies are well documented, demonstrating that many churches were planted.
 The primary method was that of locating believers who desired to leave liberal denominationalism and establish a Bible-based ministry.
 The agency would provide leadership for either a weeknight Bible class or Sunday services.
 After a period of development, a pastor would be called, the church graduated from the mission’s care, and an independent work continued on.
 This pattern was fairly typical right on into the 1970s as the primary means of church extension within these agencies.

 Starting in the 1970s and moving forward, the “typical” pattern became less typical.
 The circumstances that led to the establishment of churches became and remained far more varied.
 Some churches were started as daughter churches; others were begun purely for the sake of doctrinal purity; still others were planted as the result of and in response to irresolvable body life issues within existing churches; and still others were established as pioneer efforts due to the lack of an IFCA church within a given area.
-This departure from the “typical” pattern and the development of multiplied approaches demonstrates that each of the agencies were quite adaptable in their endeavors to plant churches.
+This departure from the “typical” pattern and the development of multiplied approaches demonstrates that these agencies were quite adaptable in their endeavors to plant churches.
 While the initial approach often resulted in a new church quite naturally and with a much narrower scope of potential issues, the variety of patterns and motivations behind the establishment of churches today creates a much wider scope of issues that must be dealt with by the agency in order to bring about a healthy church plant.

 During these years, the Indiana agency was greatly blessed with the long-term leadership of Rev. Chester Martin.
 Beginning in the early 1970s as IBCM director, Chester had a “hands-on” style of leadership and not only directed the agency, but also personally planted some of its churches.
 He completed his work at Lyford, and then eventually moved to the Lafayette area where he established two IFCA works.
 Being “hands-on” as a leader himself, he drew and then expected church planters to function much the same.
 Many men were recruited and succeeded under this kind of guidance and support.
 In 1993, Chester stepped out of the director’s role, and the mission appointed Henry Vosburgh to assume those duties.
 At the time he was planting Tri-County Bible Church, in Rensselaer, Indiana and thus took the approach of dual ministry himself.